mdashraful24/my-web-assignments03-repo/README.md

 # Rinterio - Interior Design Website

-This is a responsive interior design website built using **HTML**, **Tailwind CSS**, and **DaisyUI**.
+This responsive interior design website is built using **HTML**, **Tailwind CSS**, and **DaisyUI**.
 The website showcases modern interior design services, portfolios, and client testimonials.
 It is designed to be fully responsive and works seamlessly on all devices (desktop, tablet, and mobile).

 ## Features